hsarkka/spring-boot-redis-docker/README.md

 Demo: Spring Boot - Redis - Docker
 ==================================

-This is a small demo project of *building and running* a Spring Boot application with some additional services in Docker containers.
+This is a small demo project of *building and running* a Spring Boot application and some additional services in Docker containers.
 It should be relatively easy to adapt the structure to other similar architectures.

-Firstly, the `build-backend.sh` script uses the [official Docker image for Gradle](https://hub.docker.com/_/gradle) to build the backend code.
+1. *Build environment:*  The `build-backend.sh` script uses the [official Docker image for Gradle](https://hub.docker.com/_/gradle) to build the backend code.

-The development runtime environment is built using [Docker Compose](https://docs.docker.com/compose/).
+2. *Development runtime environment:* Built using [Docker Compose](https://docs.docker.com/compose/).
 The multi-container setup runs the following containers:

-* Backend container using the [official Docker image for OpenJDK](https://hub.docker.com/_/openjdk)
+    * Backend container using the [official Docker image for OpenJDK](https://hub.docker.com/_/openjdk).
+      Exposes the port `8080` to the host.
     * Redis container using the [official Docker image for Redis](https://hub.docker.com/_/redis)

 Requirements